 Land-disturbing activity means any use of the land by any person in residential, governmental, industrial, educational, institutional, or commercial development, highway and road construction and maintenance that results in a change in the ground cover or topography and that may cause or contribute to sedimentation.

-Local government means any county, incorporated village, town, or city, or any combination of counties, incorporated villages, towns, and cities, acting through a joint program pursuant to the provisions of the act.

-Natural erosion means the wearing away of the earth's surface by water, wind, or other natural agents under natural environmental conditions undisturbed by man.

-Parent means an affiliate that directly, or indirectly through one or more intermediaries, controls another person.

-Performance reservation means the subjective evaluation that proposed measures may or may not be adequate to meet the design standard.
+.

-Permit means the permit to conduct land disturbing activities (grading permit) issued by the city engineer after a plan is approved.
+Permit means the permit to conduct land disturbing activities issued by the city engineer after a plan is approved.

 Person means any individual, partnership, firm, association, joint venture, public or private corporation, trust, estate, commission, board, public or private institution, utility, cooperative, interstate body, or other legal entity.